Rabbit pot pie with loads of carrots and a creamy cider and crème fraiche sauce baked under a crisp and easy-to-make golden suet crust pastry.

 But it would be equally good with this potato pave if you wanted to fancy it up a little.

-Green beans are great from frozen which makes this green beans amandine a perfect addition throughout the year.
+Green beans are great from frozen, which makes these green beans amandine a perfect addition throughout the year.

 Equipment Used